 - A good means to add diversification to a portfolio

-Cryptocurrencies should not be confused with any digital style assets, however.
+Cryptocurrencies should not be confused with other digital assets, however.
 For example, non-fungible tokens (NFTs) run on the same blockchain technology as cryptocurrencies.
 But they aren't the same thing.
-NFTs are usually based upon underlying assets like art, wine, or cars and have a specific NFT marketplace.
+Instead, NFTs are usually based upon underlying assets like art, wine, or cars and have a specific NFT marketplace.

 What is the best crypto to invest in this year?

-In 2022, the future of cryptocurrency will be impacted by many market influences, some that we previously saw in 2022 - such as bear markets being increasingly common - and other forces that will be new.
+In 2023, the future of the crypto industry will be impacted by many market influences, some that we previously saw in 2022 - such as bear markets being increasingly common - and other forces that will be new, such as increased regulation.

 All this makes crypto’s roadmap particularly uncertain.
-For now, though, let's delve into some of the most popular cryptocurrencies, look at their competitive advantages in 2022, and why they could be an excellent place to put your money.
+For now, though, let's delve into some of the most popular cryptocurrencies or crypto assets, look at their competitive advantages in 2023, and why they could be an option for your investments.

 Ether tokens are recorded across the Ethereum network.
 The blockchain technology behind this coin was intended to help support the ability of smart contracts that are ‘tamper proof’.
 As a result, for those unsure of what true value digital currencies have, Ethereum does technically have a use.
-While it seems to have become a competitor to Bitcoin, with investors simply buying it for a holding in their portfolio, the power that the Ethereum network has through using blockchain technology to support financial contracts and apps is enormous.
+While it has become a competitor to Bitcoin, with investors simply buying it to hold in their portfolio, the power that the Ethereum network has through using blockchain technology to support financial contracts and apps is enormous.
 In addition, it has sought to rectify issues with its rising cost of transmission and too much traffic by using Polygon - a digital 'scaling solution' that looks to reduce complexities which add to costs and transaction times.

-Cardano was established by the same gentleman that founded Ethereum (Charles Hoskinson).
+Cardano was established by the same gentleman that founded Ethereum, Charles Hoskinson.
 However, it is currently quite different from Ethereum.
-For example, it runs on proof of stake technology, not proof of work, which is a far less labour and energy-intensive means of running blockchain technology.

 Perhaps down to its shared co-founder, Cardano can help create smart contracts.
 That's because it can be 'programmed' so developers can establish decentralised applications (or 'dapps') with infinite uses.
 Importantly, though, it is highly secure thanks to being based on its blockchain.
 As a result, that could have hugely positive ramifications for many companies and how they conduct many of their business dealings.
-Therefore, it could be a good idea to keep one eye on Cardano throughout 2022.
 Furthermore, as its blockchain technology is more widely understood and adopted, it could become of more significant interest to many digital asset investors.

-That being said, those using Solana hardware will find that it is costly to buy if wanted for its decentralised apps capabilities.
-Additionally, many cryptocurrency commentators also criticise Solana's approach to being decentralised in general.
+That said, those using Solana hardware will find it costly to buy if wanted for its decentralised apps capabilities.
+Additionally, many cryptocurrency commentators criticise Solana's general approach to being decentralised.
 A large amount of its supply is currently believed to be held by startup investors and venture capitalists.
 When only a few owners hold a high proportion of a company, it is less decentralised than it could otherwise be.

 No list of potential cryptocurrency investments is complete without at least one stablecoin.
-A stablecoin looks to have the best of both digital and traditional currencies, i.e., crypto's returns without its volatility.
+A stablecoin looks to have the best of both digital and traditional currencies, i.e. crypto's returns without the volatility.
 They achieve that by pegging their worth to a traditional fiat currency or another underlying asset.
 Therefore, it is meant to be more stable in terms of market movements and, hopefully, more investable.